vespa-engine/blog/_posts/2022-07-01-vespa-managed-vector-search.md

 - Scale with query volume using state-of-the-art retrieval and index structures and fully use modern hardware stacks.

 In Vespa, AI is a first-class citizen and not an after-thought.
-The following Vespa primitives are the foundational building blocks for building an online AI Database.
+The following Vespa primitives are the foundational building blocks for building an online AI serving engine:

-- **Database CRUD operations at scale**.
+- **CRUD operations at scale**.
 Dataset sizes vary across organizations and use cases.
 Handling fast-paced evolving datasets is one of Vespa's core strengths.
 Returning to our in-cart recommendation system for a moment, handling in-stock status updates, price changes, or real-time click feedback can dramatically improve the experience - imagine recommending an item out of stock?
 A lost revenue opportunity and a negative user experience.
 - **Document Model**.
 Vespa's document model supports structured and unstructured field types, including tensor fields representing single-order dense vectors.
 Vespa's [tensor storage and compute engine](https://blog.vespa.ai/computing-with-tensors/) is built from the ground up.
 The document model with tensor also enables [feature-store](https://blog.vespa.ai/parent-child-joins-tensors-content-recommendation/) functionality, accessing real-time features close to the data.